Photoroom/screen-translate/README.md

 5- You can use the` language cleaner` dictionary to match the app store to app locale.
 If a locale doesn't work, we also try to split to a 2 character locale

+6- You can use the` specialFonts` array to load special fonts from the text styles of the pages.
+If a locale is in the list, the plug in will look for a style `screenshot_title_LOCALE` and override the font from the root element.
+You can then change the font in figma by changing the style

 ## General installation instructions
 This plugin template uses Typescript.
 If you are familiar with Javascript, Typescript will